 Many people are curious about Suboxone and similar treatment methods.
 Suboxone is used for safe and comfortable detoxification from opioids and opiates (prescription pain medications, heroin).
 Subutex and Suboxone treat opiate addiction by preventing symptoms of withdrawal from heroin and other opiates.

 Suboxone (buprenorphine hydrochloride and naloxone hydrochloride) and Subutex (buprenorphine hydrochloride) are approved for treating heroin, opiate and opioid dependence as part of a medication assisted treatment program.

-Our addiction specialists at Inspire Malibu, are considered to be the leading authorities on opiate detox and withdrawal and Inspire Malibu was one of the first facilities in the state of California, to be licensed to use Suboxone.
+Our addiction specialists at Inspire Malibu, are considered to be the leading authorities on opiate detox and withdrawal and Inspire Malibu was one of the first facilities in the state of California, to monitor clients during Suboxone treatment.

 What are the Ingredients in Suboxone?

 Buprenorphine Hydrochloride and Naloxone Hydrochloride are the active ingredients in Suboxone.

 Suboxone is only available by prescription and administered by a physician.
 Suboxone comes in tablet form, and easily dissolves under the tongue.
 It is known as an “opioid partial agonist.”